 ♦ Locate all bird feeders or birdbaths at least 30 feet from windows, a distance that allows birds to see that windows are part of a house.
 Or, keep them very close—within 2 feet—to reduce the chance of high impact collisions.
 If that doesn’t help, either add additional protections or remove the feeders altogether.

-♦ If any of your windows have a clear view through your house to another window, create an obstruction that blocks what may appear to them to be a flight path.
+♦ If any of your windows have a clear view through your house to another window, create an obstruction (such as curtains) that blocks what may appear to them to be a flight path.

 ♦ Keep taut window screens on year round if you have them, or consider adding them.
-Screens block reflections considerable and soften any impact.
+Screens block reflections considerably and soften any impact.
 Keeping your windows dirty may also help!

 ♦ Make your own “zen wind curtains,” which are practical and effective and don’t look the least bit odd.

 ♦ Apply patterns (a few inches apart) with soap on the outside of windows—use stencils found at craft stores, or make your own.
 The patterns can be wiped off and redone when necessary.
-This is inexpensive but may may be impractical for windows that receive rain or are hard to reach.
+They are very inexpensive but may may be impractical for windows that receive rain or are hard to reach.

 ♦ For birds who fight with their reflection, simply hang a cloth or apply some masking tape to the area for a few days to break the bird of the habit.